karayusuf/galago-rate_limiter/README.md

 # Galago::RateLimiter

-Galago::RateLimiter is middleware that provides github style rate limiting to any Rack application.
+Galago::RateLimiter is a middleware that provides github style rate limiting to any Rack application.
 It has built in support for Rails and can be used by simply adding it to your gemfile.